 This code outlines industry practices as well as consumer and industry responsibilities, which help protect consumers in their use of debit card services in Canada.
 It establishes standards with respect to cardholder agreements, determining liability if there is a loss and resolving disputes.

-- To allow merchants to choose freely which payment options they will accept
+To allow merchants to choose freely which payment options they’ll accept

 Code of Conduct for Authorized Insurance Activities

 CIBC is committed to meeting our customers' insurance needs by providing access to authorized insurance products.

 This code outlines standards regarding the sale of authorized insurance products, by CIBC including:

 Not imposing undue pressure to get a product or service

 Protecting the customer's privacy with respect to the gathering and use of health information

 Providing prompt investigation of any problems customers may experience and advising the customer of the complaint handling process

 Ensuring bank representatives are properly trained, qualified and knowledgeable on the authorized insurance products that they offer